hglanz/AcousticsApp-Summer2019/README.md

         b.
 Could be interactive via dragging of red lines by user

-        c. max dB should be 0 always
+        c. max dB should be 0 always (done)

         d.
 Horizontal black lines on spectrogram should be on spectrum too